forem/forem/docs/contributing.md

 structured and mostly free of spelling and grammar errors.
 For this reason, if you submit a PR you might be asked to make changes before your PR is merged.

-Though it is not strictly enforced, most lines in these documents word wrap at 80 characters.
-You can use a VS Code extension called Rewrap to follow this pattern.
+Prettier is used to autowrap lines in these files to 80 characters.
+Using 80 characters per line allows us to retain a more specific git history over time.
+If lines are not wrapped, changing a comma in a paragraph would attribute the entire paragraph to one commit.
+By line wrapping we are helping git to correctly attribute smaller changes to their commits.
+This keeps information from getting lost over time.

 For more information on effective technical writing, check out [writethedocs.org][writethedocs].